In Asia, Trump again finds success overseas easier than at home

 The President's time in Asia reinforced an image of a leader more comfortable abroad -- where he is feted and feasted -- than at home, where he must confront record-low approval ratings, waning electoral success and an ongoing Russia probe that threatens many of his closest allies.

-Trump's ease at doing business overseas -- in keeping with the image of an international deal maker he promoted during the campaign -- was established during his first foreign trip, to Saudi Arabia, in May.
+Trump's apparent ease at doing business overseas -- in keeping with the image of an international deal maker he promoted during the campaign -- was established during his first foreign trip, to Saudi Arabia, in May.
 In Riyadh, he basked in the admiration of Saudi princes and enjoyed lavish entertainment.

 His Asian hosts appeared to be running the Saudi playbook, greeting Trump with elaborate ceremonies and parades, and heaping praise on him during joint press conferences.